mathieutu/lvconnect-socialite/README.md

 ## Contributing

-Issues and PRs are obviously welcomed and encouraged, as well for new features than documentation.
+Issues and PRs are obviously welcomed and encouraged, for features as well as documentation.